 - Service received from a physiotherapist - PALS

-- Reputation of the profession or the CSP - the CSP
+- Reputation of the CSP - the CSP

 The Health and Care Professions Council (HCPC,) as the regulatory body, handles complaints concerning the professional conduct and performance or fitness to practice of a physiotherapy registrant.
 Email them at firstname.lastname@example.org.